grapheneaffiliate/e8-theory-of-everything/docs/PERFECT_PAPER.md

 This connects α to the **golden angle** (137.5°), the angle that appears throughout icosahedral geometry.

+The geometric coupling strength of the vacuum strain is found to be **φ⁻² ≈ 0.382** (38.2%), exactly the inverse square of the golden ratio.
+This dimensionless constant fundamentally sets the scale for all electromagnetic interactions in the E8 framework.

 ### 6.2 Physical Interpretation

 The golden angle is the optimal angle for packing objects without crystalline order—it is the "most irrational" angle.
 In the E8→H4 quasicrystal: